Armagedda: History

 "As you all may know, Armagedda will not bring you any future experiences.
 We decided after the release of Ond Spiritism that it was for the best to put this phenomenon of ours to the past, we felt that we had achieved everything we needed and seen in our dreams.
 To continue would have been a move in the wrong direction.
 Graav has chosen another path in life and is forever gone.
 But as certain as the end came hand in hand with Ond Spiritism a birth and beginning of something else grew in shape.
 However, that’s another story and it will speak for itself somewhere else...."

-The band reformed in 2020 and released a new album with the following statement: "And so it was told that in the seventeenth year, things that were thought to be dead begun to stir again in the earth, as if awoken by the stench of man-fear penetrating deep beyond the reach of sunlight.
+The band reformed in 2020 and released an album with the following statement: "And so it was told that in the seventeenth year, things that were thought to be dead begun to stir again in the earth, as if awoken by the stench of man-fear penetrating deep beyond the reach of sunlight.
 Reanimated by some nameless and cursed source of vitality they say it has begun pouring and trickling from the dark crevices of the North, like an ancient curse into the veins of the world.
 And with the same fearful fascination that we behold something full of life being robbed of its vitality and pulse, we shall now bear witness to that which ought to be forever dead but by unnatural impulse and eager invocation is again given life, to haunt and to stalk the night of the world."